dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 ### `--[no-]color`

-Controls whether the output uses color for emphasis.
-The default depends on whether you're using this command at a terminal.

-At a terminal, `--color` is the default;
-otherwise, `--no-color` is the default.
+By default, uses color when printing to a terminal (`--color`), otherwise doesn't use color (`--no-color`).
+To not include color when printing to a terminal, use `--no-color`.

 ### `--[no-]up-to-date`

-Makes the output include dependencies that are already at the latest version.
+By default, doesn't include dependencies that are at the latest version (`--no-up-to-date`).

-The default is `--no-up-to-date`, which saves space.
+To include up-to-date dependencies, use `--up-to-date`.

 ### `--[no-]prereleases`

-Includes prereleases when determining the latest package versions.
+By default, includes prereleases when determining the last package versions (`--prereleases`).

-By default, prerelease versions aren't considered.
+To not consider preleases, use `--no-prereleases`.

 ### `--[no-]dev-dependencies`

-Accounts for [dev dependencies][dev dependency] when resolving package constraints.
+By default, accounts for [dev dependencies][dev dependency] when resolving package constraints (`--dev-dependencies`).

-By default, dev dependencies are accounted for.
+To not consider dev dependencies, use `--no-dev-dependencies`.

 ### `--[no-]dependency-overrides`

-Accounts for [`dependency_overrides`][]
-when resolving package constraints.
+By default, accounts for [`dependency_overrides`][] when resolving package constraints (`--dependency-overrides`).

-By default, dependency overrides are accounted for.
+To not consider overrides, use `dependency_overrides`.

 ### `--[no-]transitive`

-Shows [transitive dependencies][] as part of the output.
+By default, doesn't include [transitive dependencies][] as part of the output (`--no-transitive`).

-By default, transitive dependencies are not included.
+To include transitive dependencies, use `--no-transitive`.

 {{site.alert.info}}
   *Problems?*